zammad/zammad-admin-documentation/system/integrations/checkmk/api-reference.rst

 .. warning:: 😵 **Invalid values → unpredictable behavior**

-   If you provide a value that Zammad doesn’t understand (*e.g.,* ``-F "priority=high"``), it’s not always clear what will happen.
+   If you provide a value that Zammad doesn't understand (*e.g.,* ``-F "priority=high"``), it's not always clear what will happen.
-   In some cases, a ticket will be created with the default values instead—but in others, it may not be created at all!
+   In some cases, a ticket will be created with the default values instead - but in others, it may not be created at all!

 So what values does Zammad understand, then?